 Our operations have consumed substantial amounts of cash since inception.
 As of September 30, 2013, our cash, cash equivalents and investments were \$23.2 million.
 Our research and development expenses were \$4.2 million and \$13.3 million for the fiscal years ended June 30, 2011 and December 31, 2012, respectively, and \$11.7 million for the nine months ended September 30, 2013.
 We are currently enrolling patients in our CUPID 2 trial of MYDICAR for systolic heart failure.
-In 2014, we plan to initiate our AAV1 NAb positive trial and our viral shedding trial.
-We believe that the net proceeds from this offering and our existing cash, cash equivalents and investments will be sufficient to fund our current operations through our expected receipt of data from our CUPID 2 trial in April 2015.
+In 2014, we plan to initiate our Phase 1/2 trial of MYDICAR for diastolic heart failure, our AAV1 NAb positive trial and our viral shedding trial.
+We believe that the net proceeds from this offering and our existing cash, cash equivalents and investments will be sufficient to fund our current operations through our expected receipt of data from our CUPID 2 trial in mid-2015.
 This period could be shortened if there are any significant increases beyond our expectations in spending on development programs or more rapid progress of development programs than anticipated.
-We do not expect our existing capital resources, including the net proceeds from this offering, to be sufficient to enable us to begin a Phase 3 trial of MYDICAR for systolic heart failure, if required, or to complete our AAV1 NAb positive trial or our viral shedding trial, if either trial is commenced.
+We do not expect our existing capital resources, including the net proceeds from this offering, to be sufficient to enable us to begin a Phase 3 trial of MYDICAR for systolic heart failure, if required, or to complete our Phase 1/2 trial of MYDICAR for diastolic heart failure, our AAV1 NAb positive trial or our viral shedding trial, if any of such trial is commenced.
 See "Use of Proceeds."
 Furthermore, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
-In any event, we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates and companion diagnostic, as well as to develop MYDICAR for additional indications, such as diastolic heart failure, AV-fistula maturation failure, PAH, and the treatment of patients with advance
+In any event, we will require additional capital to obtain regulatory approval for, and to commercialize, our product candidates and companie or if we have specific strategic considerations.